 Top tip: Get to the cinema an hour or so before the film starts to nab seats and take full advantage of the pretty setting.

 There are dozens and dozens of fabulous hotels and villas on Santorini, each with its own unique charm and allure.
-To search more options, simply add Santorini to your trip, select your start date and browse our hotels.
+To search more options, simply select your start date on our home page and browse our hotels.
 Here's a selection of our favourites in each town for inspiration:

 Note: Some of these hotels require you to stay at least 7 nights to qualify for the honeymoon suite.